USB to USB Networking using USBNET Cable

 These type of Cables are quite often sold as "Microsoft USB Easy Transfer Cables" and cost around £20 / $25 but are not very popular so searching etailers to achieve best price is recommended, though be aware not all will work, I had a Un-branded (Prolific PL-2501 Chipset) Cable which states "Bridge Cable" and is not recognized as a Network Interface ln Linux

-Linux USBNET http://www.linux-usb.org/usbnet web page is out-of-date but has some good information.
+Linux USBNET http://www.linux-usb.org/usbnet web page is out-of-date but has some good information ( It would appear any recent release of Linux based OSes can support USBNET ).

-My x86 PC running Xubuntu 18.04LTS supports USBNET Networking so was able to enable "internet connection sharing" ( please note I do not have a Windows Machine )....
+My x86 PC was running Xubuntu 18.04LTS and supports USBNET Networking by default so was able to enable "internet connection sharing" ( please note I do not have Windows or MacOS Machines )....

 .....my Pi 2B automatically recognized the connection under Raspbian Buster.